-Gen Y employees (often described as those born after 1980) are typically technologically savvy and creative, with lots of energy, strong informal networks and a fresh perspective.
+Gen Y employees or millennials (often described as those born after 1980) are typically technologically savvy and creative, with lots of energy, strong informal networks and a fresh perspective.
 They can be great employees for any organization; however, Gen Y employees have a different set of needs to the generations of employees preceding them.

 From a communications perspective, Gen Y employees tend to prefer technology over face-to-face communication and are good at multi-tasking.
 Other characteristics and preferences include:

 Information in small chunks Gen Y employees prefer to absorb information in small chunks.
 Concise updates with further information available via hyperlink suit this generation well.
-Consider scrolling news feeds, short articles in electronic staff magazines (even better if content is user generated as it can be with SnapMag) and short video updates.
+Consider scrolling news feeds, short articles in electronic staff magazines (even better if content is user generated as it can be with Magazine) and short video updates.

 Communicate through photos and video Gen Y employees, as the biggest users of sites like YouTube and Flickr engage well with images and video.
 Turn corporate screensavers into interactive bill boards and bring internal communications messages to life by communicating visually.
 Stock photography sites provide a wide range of images to convey any type of message for as little as $1.

 The SnapComms screensaver messaging tool allows you to embed hyperlinks into screensaver billboards allowing staff to interact with messages and follow links to more information.

 The SnapComms video tool delivers short video updates directly to targeted staff groups.
 Set video recurrence options so that unviewed video alerts ‘pop up’ a specified number of times as a reminder to watch.